Writing an OpenGL Screensaver for Windows

 The third required function

-Include this function as-is, unless you are
+Include this function as-is, unless you are using special windows

-easy, wasn't it?
+it?

 // needed for SCRNSAVE.LIB